What’s the Best 3-Month-Old Sleep Schedule?

 How long should a 3-month-old sleep at night without eating?

-You might be getting a longer stretch of overnight sleep at the start of the night of about five to seven hours, but do you need to wake them to feed?
+You might be getting a longer stretch of overnight sleep at the start of the night of about 5 to 7 hours, but do you need to wake them to feed?

-If your baby is still waking to feed two to three times overnight, know that this is normal too.
+If baby is still waking to feed every 2-3 hours overnight, know that this is normal too.

 Prioritizing full feeds throughout the day might help them stay fuller for longer overnight.